Proposal to use LHC general-purpose detectors in "beam-dump" measurements for long-lived particles

 As mentioned earlier, a produced photon can convert to an ALP via the Primakoff process with an atomic target (denoted by $N$) inside the calorimeters, i.e., $\gamma + N \to a + N$, and the differential production cross-section $\sigma_P$ in $\theta_a$, angle of the outgoing ALP with respect to the incoming photon is given by

 where $\alpha_{\rm em}$, $Z$, and $p_a$ are the electromagnetic fine structure constant, the atomic number of the target material, and the momentum of the outgoing ALP, and momentum transfer $t=m_a^2 - 2E_\gamma(E_a - p_a \cos\theta_a)$.
 In the collinear limit where the momentum transfer to the atomic system is negligible, $E_a \approx E_\gamma$ and $\theta_a \to 0$.
 We take this limit in our data analysis, i.e., the produced ALPs inherit the energy and momentum direction from the incoming photons.
+Therefore, one can straightforwardly infer the $E_a-\theta_a$ correlations for any given $m_a$ from FIG.~\ref{fig:photon}.
 Finally, $F_{\rm Helm}$ describes the usual Helm form factor,

 where $j_1$ is the spherical Bessel function, $s=0.9$~fm, and $R_1= \sqrt{(1.23A^{1/3}- 0.6)^2 + 2.18}$~fm with $A$ being the atomic mass number of the target material~\cite{Lewin:1995rx}.

 Basically, a photon may go through either the Primakoff process or the other SM processes (e.g., pair production and photoelectric absorption).
 Therefore, the ALP production probability $P_{\rm prod}$ is given by